Tasha C. Ring, M.Ed., Directress and Principal Consultant

 Abby McCord, Meridian Montessori Toddler Guide

 Ms. McCord completed her Montessori Infant/Toddler training through NAMC.
 Before joining Meridian, she worked as a 1st and 2nd grade teacher in Northern Kentucky and prior to this, she taught 4th grade ELA in Cincinnati.
 She has also taught kindergarten and preschool, and served as a substitute for all ages.
 She has been working in education and child development since she graduated from Covenant College in 2013 with a Bachelor’s degree in Elementary Education.
 Loving and guiding children has always been important to her.
-She and her daughter, a student in our toddler environment, enjoy doing anything together, but they really like reading, dancing, playing games, and getting outside to explore nature.
+She and her daughter enjoy doing anything together, but they really like reading, dancing, playing games, and getting outside to explore nature.
 Ms. McCord is excited to learn and grow with her students and enjoys being a member of the Meridian community.

 Claire McKay Waller, M.Ed., Meridian Micro School Guide

 Ms. Waller received her Master’s in Transformative Education at Miami University, with a concentration on teaching diverse student populations, and a Bachelor’s in Classical Humanities minoring in Education, Teaching and Learning, as well as Child Studies.
-She also has a TEFL license and is currently completing Montessori training through AIM.
+She also has a TEFL license and completed Montessori training through AIM.
 Prior to joining Meridian, she worked as a graduate and teaching assistant at Miami.
 Her broad experience in guiding students includes four years teaching English in Seoul, South Korea, teaching Head Start preschool in Hamilton, Ohio and serving as an after-school tutor for students from kindergarten to high school.
 She believes in nurturing students and teaching in a holistic environment that focuses on the complete child.
 She loves exploring the outdoors, baking, and solving puzzles and loves incorporating that into every day classes.
-Ms. Waller is excited to be a member of the Meridian community!

 Natalie Butcher, Cooking and Gardening Guide